ELIXIR-Belgium/rdm-guide/pages/metadata.md

 Usually, a (meta)data sheet holds 30 or more attributes to describe the data.
 Don’t be afraid to have many attributes in your spreadsheet; on the contrary, with detailed metadata fields you can easily select specific measurements based on the information noted down in the columns.

-{% include image.html file="metadata_source.png" caption="**Figure 1.** Metadata spreadsheet with more than 30 attributes" %}
+{% include image.html file="metadata_source.png" caption="<b>Figure 1.</b> Metadata spreadsheet with more than 30 attributes" %}

 If applicable include a field that takes the name of the file that actually holds the measurement data and other files that give detailed information (i.e.  the exact protocol used or scripts of analyses done on your samples, etc...).

-{% include image.html file="metadata_source_2.png" caption="**Figure 2.** Metadata spreadsheet with fields that take the name of the used protocol and the datafile containing the raw data." %}
+{% include image.html file="metadata_source_2.png" caption="<b>Figure 2.</b> Metadata spreadsheet with fields that take the name of the used protocol and the datafile containing the raw data." %}

 Consider having two metadata sheets:
 * One generic about your overall study, containing metadata fields such as “Study Title”, “Study description”, “Experimental Factors”, “Study Design” etc.